Years ago, almost all of my clients also partnered with a Search Engine Optimization agency.

 1. Search is a sustainable channel

 Don’t get me wrong – advertising and social are valuable.
-In fact, the brand awareness that ads generate can directly feed into your organic search traffic!
+In fact, the brand awareness that ads generate can directly contribute to your organic search traffic!

 But when you pause a campaign, the traffic stops dead.

-If you stop spending hours a week writing social media posts and taking Instagram photos (even if you schedule in advance), the traffic dries up.
+If you stop spending hours a week writing social media posts and taking Instagram photos, the traffic dries up.

 Search traffic is different.
 It takes a while to build up, but once there, you won’t suddenly lose it all because you missed posting a blog article or didn’t release any new products for a month.
 A little bit of maintenance goes a long way!

 What happens if you stop updating your website?